AppliedLogicSystems/ALSProlog/2-Prolog-Source-Code.md

     :- [file1], [file2], write(’Files 1&2 have been loaded’).
     :- initializeProgram, topLevelGoal.

 The prolog shell accepts queries from a terminal or window, and prints the results.
-Because the shell assumes that each input is a query, it the query symbol ?- as a prompt.
+Because the shell assumes that each input is a query, it uses the query symbol ?- as a prompt.
 Suppose the following program of simple facts has been loaded:

     wavelength(red, 620-750).